acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 ##### (8) Input Format Looks Valid for Content

 This test performs some rough tests.
-For example, if the text starts with < and ends with > it assumes that the format might be XML or HTML.
+For example, if the text starts with < and ends with > it assumes that the format might be AUTO, XML or HTML.
 If the format is HTML, it assumes that it finds at least one recognized HTML tag like div p or so.

 ##### (9) Prepare for Later Checks